sle7in/fort_collins_openstreetmap/README.md

 Parsing/Cleaning:

-build_sql calls make_csv to create the csvs to insert into tables in sql. make_csv uses shape_data to clean the xml and coerce data values to desired types
+sql_builder calls make_csv to create the csvs to insert into tables in sql. make_csv uses shape_data to clean the xml and coerce data values to desired types
     shape_data uses cerberus.Validator (very slow) and schema as well as clean_class to correct audited values = any updates from audit needs to be updated in the clean_class CleanValue